dialoguemd/covid-19/src/regions/ca/info/ca-pe/reporting.md

 ### What should I do if I have travelled within the last 14 days from Hubei province in China or Iran?

-The provinces and territories are recommending that arriving travellers who have been in Hubei province (including Wuhan) or Iran voluntarily self-isolate for 14 days after arriving home.
+The provinces and territories are recommending that arriving travellers must self-isolate upon returning home.
 Self-isolation means these travellers should stay at home and not attend school or work.
 Returning travellers from Hubei are encouraged to call 811 to connect with local Public Health for further advice and support.
 Public Health is available to support people who have been travelling to ensure they know the symptoms to monitor themselves.

 ### What should I do if I have not been travelling recently but I am still concerned about COVID-19?